New direction for The Social Diary in 2026 and beyond! What about this new direction? We are returning to our Hospitality and Entertainment roots.

 About Social Engagements

-The Social Diary selects events and programmes to attend based on certain “best practices”5 for practical reasons.
+The Social Diary selects events and programmes to attend based on certain “best practices”6 for practical reasons.
 For instance, whilst the Newport Polo Ball Gala is a worthy “charity” event, we did not believe the service was to the highest standard it could be.
 We provide examples here.
 However, this is not to say that we completely dismiss an otherwise worthy event.
-With additional training and eye for more detail, these events could become the “Platinum” standards.6
+With additional training and eye for more detail, these events could become the “Platinum” standard.7

 About Membership Selections